-Understanding the process by which samples are obtained is often essential to understanding the context of subsequent measurements on this object (feature-of-interest); different sampling strategies can provide vastly different samples, in turn leading to different result values in observations pertaining to these samples.
+Understanding the process by which samples are obtained is often essential to understanding the context of subsequent measurements on this object (feature-of-interest).
+Different sampling strategies can provide vastly different samples, in turn leading to different result values in observations pertaining to these samples.

 A sample is created through the act of sampling, whereby a sampler follows a defined procedure in order to identify and/or extract representative samples from the ultimate feature-of-interest.